windows99-hue/99KugouMuzicController/readme-eng.md

 #### This program allows you to conveniently control Kugou Music on your PC from your phone, tablet, or even HomePod, enabling functions such as pause, play, and song recognition.

+## Attention: It is recommended to run this program only on the local area network

 ## Demo Video

 [Video](https://github.com/windows99-hue/99KugouMuzicController/blob/main/video.mp4)